jeroenbach/kube-env/solutions/plausible/README.md

-# Plausible Analytics Helm Module
+# Plausible Analytics Solution

-This Terraform module deploys Plausible Analytics, a privacy-focused web analytics platform, using Helm on Kubernetes.
+This Terraform solution deploys Plausible Analytics, a privacy-focused web analytics platform, using Helm on Kubernetes.
 It includes persistent storage for PostgreSQL and ClickHouse databases, automatic SSL certificate provisioning, and ingress configuration.

 ## Features